-This inexhaustive Korea bucket list was compiled based on recommendations from friends & fellow bloggers, as well as personal experiences & misadventures.
-I hope it helps you get ideas of what to experience during your own time in Korea, whether you’re going to Seoul or traveling in Jeju.
+This inexhaustive list of things to do in Korea, a bucket list if you will, was compiled based on recommendations from friends & fellow bloggers, as well as personal experiences & misadventures.
+I hope it helps you get ideas of what to do in Korea no matter where your interests lay, whether you’re going to Seoul or traveling in Jeju.

 I’ve been using it over the last two years living here to get ideas of what to do on a random free weekend.
 There’s a lot of things to do in Seoul and activities in Busan, however, Korea is much more complicated than that.
 Some of the items are soft balls (literally), while others require a bit of effort and planning, but there’s something for everyone, be they expat, tourist, or local.